liberant/spotawebapp/src/containers/About/README.md

 Only administrators have access to add or remove grants and roles to a user.
 Only administrators can make other users to administrators.

-**WARNING:** In this demo the rules are manipulated such that everyone can make other users admins, and a user can even become an admin on their own.
-Everyone can see how this part works.
+**WARNING:** In dev the rules are that everyone can make other users admins, and a user can even become an admin on their own.
 In production a change should be made in the database.rules file.

 From: